j2k4/updaws/README.md

 This simple package is made for updating the AWS CLI credentials in the `~/.aws/config` file on macOS by reading from stdin.

+1. Copy contents from the AWS SSO credentials screen to your clipboard.
+2. Run `updaws` in your terminal.
+3. Profit!

-`updaws` expects that the contents of the clipboard be in the following format:
+`updaws` expects that the contents of the clipboard be in the following format (because the AWS SSO credentials screen is in this format):

 ```
 [SSO_Profile_Name]